-WOOD only emits as much carbon to the atmosphere as the tree took in when growing, so wood is considered the 'carbon neutral'
+WOOD only emits as much carbon 5 250mm to the atmosphere as the tree took100mm considered the 'carbon neutral' fuel.

-fuel.
 When wood is cut down its cells are full of water.
-Burning FILLING: Don't fill above the level such wet or 'green' wood wastes heat in making steam and produces flammable, acidic tars which will cling to, and rapidly damage, your stove and chimney.
+Burning such wet or 'green' wood wastes heat in making steam and produces flammable, acidic tars which will cling to, and rapidly damage, your stove and chimney.
 Split logs will typically take two years to become reasonably dry, round logs very much longer.
 Cracks in the ends, a hollow sound when tapped and bark falling away are all signs that a log may be ready for use.
 The fine, white residue produced when wood burns is not ash, but the remains of cell walls which can burn if kept hot enough, so don't de-ash the fire until absolutely necessary when using wood.